fabiancdng/fabiancdng/README.md

 So far, I've already worked on quite a few real-world projects 🌐

-Some of which you can find on my website: https://fabiancdng.com

 <br />

 **In 2021, I started working as a full-stack developer** at a company creating e-commerce solutions for **WordPress** 🛒